PCMon/FlipperZero-BadUSB-BadKB-SysInfoAndWifi/README.md

 ![alt text](https://github.com/PCMon/FlipperZero-BadUSB-BadKB-SysInfoAndWifi/blob/main/image.png?raw=true)

 If errors occour in the powershell terminal, it may be due to a slow computer messing up the timing of the DELAY functions in the payload.
-Remember, you can always enter these powershell lines manually.
+Remember, you can always enter these powershell lines manually and change the DELAY timings.